Bulimia

 What is bulimia?

 Bulimia is a mental illness that makes sufferers obsessed with food, their weight, and counting calories.
 It’s often linked with low self-esteem, emotional problems and stress.
-People with bulimia can be a healthy weight, or even overweight, but the behaviour is unhealthy; they’re usually stuck in a cycle of binge-eating, and then ‘purging’ themselves of the calories by making themselves sick or using laxatives.
+People with bulimia can be a healthy weight, or even overweight, but the behaviour is unhealthy; they’re usually stuck in a purge cycle of binge-eating, and then ‘purging’ themselves of the calories by making themselves sick or using laxatives.

 Why do people get bulimia?

-Despite being called an ‘eating disorder’ the underlying causes of bulimia have little do with food – there’s almost always something else that’s making sufferers unhappy.
+Despite being called an ‘eating disorder’ the underlying causes of bulimia have little to do with food – there’s almost always something else that’s making sufferers unhappy.
 Similar to anorexia, people control food as a way of feeling more in control of their lives.
 However, people with bulimia tend to have a more impulsive personality than those suffering with anorexia, which makes them more likely to binge or purge.

 What are the symptoms of bulimia?